 Make your little girl’s dreams come true with this Ice Queen dress-up pattern!

-- Download your FREE Pattern: The pattern is roughly a size 4t but should fit ages 3-5 with some adjustments to the length
+- Download your FREE Pattern: Pattern is free when you Subscribe to our Newsletter or Join our Facebook Group.
+Coupon Code is found in New Subscriber E-mail and/or the first post in our Facebook Group.
+The pattern is roughly a size 4t but should fit ages 3-5 with some adjustments to the length

 - 1/2 Yard knit fabric for the bodice: I used white spandex from the dance wear section

 - 1/3 Yard blue stretch for bodice accents: I used confetti dot

 - 3/4 Yard cape fabric: My cape is floor length.
 If you want an extra-long cape you’ll need more fabric.
 I used glitter tulle

 - 1 1/3 Yards skirt fabric: I used tissue lame which I wouldn’t recommend.
 Costume satin would be a better choice

 1. Print out at your pattern at 100%.
 You will need to tape the bodice and sleeve pieces together along the dashed lines.
 Cut your fabric out

 2. Lay the front bodice accent piece on top of one of the bodice pieces.
 Baste together along the sides and bottom edge and sew in place along the top edge (you can turn the edges under 1/4″ or just leave them raw)